-Key Factors of Failover Forwarding & Why it is Essential for Businesses:
+Key Factors of Failover Routing & Why it is Essential for Businesses

-- Failover forwarding ensures optimal connectivity for high call volumes
+- Ensures optimal connectivity for high call volumes

-- This service allows routing to be sequenced to a number of lines
+- Enables automatic call failover to a number of lines

 - Lessens incidences of lost or dropped calls due to long wait times

-- Ensures calls are received quickly to avoid frustration on behalf of customers
+- Ensures quick response rates to avoid frustration on behalf of customers

-- How to Get and Setup Failover Forwarding with Your Virtual Number?
+How to Get and Set Up Forwarding with Your Virtual Number?

-PSTN is a standard landline number and they can be programmed in the system with Global Call Forwarding to use with the failover forwarding feature.
-When incoming calls aren’t picked up by the primary PSTN number, our failover forwarding system will automatically enable them to be forwarded to the next PSTN numbers.
-In the event of timeouts or if errors are triggered/ detected when your number gets dialed, the failover forwarding system will react by triggering calls to be sent to the backup numbers that are pre-set in the system.
+PSTN is a standard landline number and you can program PSTN lines to use failover forwarding with Global Call Forwarding.
+When your primary PSTN does not pick up incoming calls, our failover forwarding system will automatically forward them to the next line.
+In the event of timeouts or errors detected when your number gets dialed, the failover forwarding system will react by sending calls to the backup numbers pre-set in the system.

 Failover Forwarding with SIP

-This is another available, customizable feature that enables additional convenience.
+This is another available, customizable call routing feature that enables additional convenience.
 Failover forwarding works in conjunction with an add-on feature that can program SIP accounts too.
-If the primary SIP account cannot answer calls for any particular reason, calls will get automatically forwarded to the next SIP destination listed.
+If the primary SIP account cannot answer calls for any particular reason, calls will automatically forward to the next SIP destination listed.